ericheep/sound-house/README.md

 There are two methods we're attempting so far, the first sends audio data through OSC using the real-time audio programming language, [ChucK](http://chuck.cs.princeton.edu/).

-The second sends audio using the [JACK](http://www.jackosx.com/) audio server over a network to the individual Raspberry Pis using [JackTrip](https://ccrma.stanford.edu/software/jacktrip/) (CCRMA developed system for sending streaming audio over the internet).
+The second sends audio using the JACK ([JACK Audio Connection Kit](http://www.jackosx.com/)) audio server over a network to the individual Raspberry Pis using [JackTrip](https://ccrma.stanford.edu/software/jacktrip/) (CCRMA developed system for sending streaming audio over the internet).
 While JackTrip is meant for wired applications, it still (sorta) works for this one.

 Install the latest Raspbian (Jessie)
 ------------------------------------